24 de Diciembre metro station

 24 de Diciembre is a Panama Metro station on Line 2.
 It was opened on 25 April 2019 as part of the inaugural section of Line 2 between San Miguelito and Nuevo Tocumen.
 This is an elevated station built above the Pan-American Highway.
+This station provides access to Centro Comercial La Doña.
 The station is located between Altos de Tocumen and Nuevo Tocumen.